manureta/suite/docs/usermanual/source/processing/processes/raster/polygonextraction.rst

 Description
 -----------

-The ``gs:`PolygonExtraction`` process takes an input raster and creates a polygon feature collection.
+The ``gs:PolygonExtraction`` process takes an input raster and creates a polygon feature collection.
 Polygons represent areas in the input coverage that contain equal values.
 Polygons are traced using the cell boundaries.

 .. figure:: img/polygonextraction.png